-Most non-EU countries in Europe have laws that are close to the GDPR.
+Most non-EU countries in Europe have laws for information security and privacy in healthcare that are close to the GDPR.
 For example, Norway and Iceland have both accepted GDPR regulations.
 North Macedonia and Serbia have regulations harmonizing with the GDPR and are anticipated to pass data protection laws.

 The Personal Information Protection and Electronic Documents Act (PIPEDA) came into effect in Canada in 2000.
 Under PIPEDA, entrepreneurs are responsible for gathering, processing, and disclosing personal records, including those collected via an app.